Turner homers, Dodgers beat Nats 1-0 on champs’ ring day

 Fans hadn’t been in Dodger Stadium since Game 5 of the 2019 NL Division Series, when the Nationals eliminated Los Angeles on the way to their own championship.
 Washington also kept the powerhouse Dodgers out of the World Series for the only time in the past four seasons.

-Buehler’s zeros were matched by Ross, who struck out four in his first real game since 2019.
-The right-hander opted out last year but returned to win a rotation spot with Washington.

-Turner, the 36-year-old Southern California native and childhood Dodgers fan who finally won his first World Series last October, returned to Los Angeles with a two-year contract in February.
-He received some of the loudest cheers in the pregame ceremony, befitting his status as a fan favorite beginning his eighth season with the club.

 Washington opened the eighth with two hits off Blake Treinen, but the reliever escaped the jam with help from Victor Robles, who got caught trying to steal second with nobody out and the tying run at third.
+Martinez said Robles ran on his own.

+“Not a very good play in that situation,” Martinez said.
+“That’s just a young baseball player trying to be overly aggressive, and he’s got to be smarter than that.
+That’s something we’ve got to teach him.
+I’ll sit with him tomorrow and explain the situation.”

 TRAINER’S ROOM

 Nationals: C Yan Gomes, C Alex Avila, closer Brad Hand and INF Jordy Mercer were reinstated from the injured list.
-Manager Dave Martinez said they all cleared COVID-19 protocols and flew to Los Angeles on a chartered jet early Friday along with LHP Patrick Corbin, who could start Saturday.
+Martinez said they all cleared COVID-19 protocols and flew to Los Angeles on a chartered jet early Friday along with LHP Patrick Corbin, who could start Saturday.

 Dodgers: Bellinger went on the injured list with a bruised left calf after getting spiked Monday in Oakland. … Betts missed his second straight start with back stiffness.